-B. Whether Scope of Authority is Measured by International or Foreign Sovereign's Law purposes of FSIA immunity analysis, is measured by the domestic law of the foreign state, not by international law.
+B. Whether Scope of Authority is Measured by International or Foreign Sovereign's Law

-Both the Liu and Xia Plaintiffs contend that FSIA does not apply to officials who violate international law as established by either jus cogens norms or customary international law since any such act would by definition be beyond the scope of the official's proper authority.
-However, case law, including that of the Ninth Circuit, establishes that the official's scope of authority for the
+[11] Both the Liu and Xia Plaintiffs contend that FSIA does not apply to officials who violate international law as established by either jus cogens norms or customary international law since any such act would by definition be beyond the scope of the official's proper authority.